 In bidding, machine learning algorithms train on data at a vast scale to help you make more accurate predictions across your account about how different bid amounts might impact conversions or conversion value.
 These algorithms factor in a wider range of parameters that impact performance than a single person or team could compute.

 With auction-time bidding, you can factor in a wide range of signals into your bid optimisations.
 Signals are identifiable attributes about a person or their context at the time of a particular auction.
 This includes attributes like device and location, which are available as manual bid adjustments, plus additional signals and signal combinations exclusive to Smart Bidding.
-See a list of several of these important signals below.
+Check out a list of several of these important signals below.

 Description: Google Ads can optimise bids for Target CPA or Target ROAS strategies based on whether someone is on a mobile, desktop or tablet device.